-- about 50 children are admitted to hospital each week because of poisoning,
+- almost 40 children are admitted to hospital each week because of poisoning

 Poisonings generally occur when a container isn't properly closed or put away out of reach in a cupboard, and – more commonly – if a product doesn't come in a child-resistant container (such as dishwasher detergent in a simple cardboard box).

-The brightly coloured packaging and vibrant liquids can look like yummy treats to small kids, and the number of child poisonings associated with dishwasher detergent runs into the hundreds.
+The brightly coloured packaging, vibrant liquids and lolly-like tablets can look like yummy treats to small kids, and the number of child poisonings associated with dishwasher detergent runs into the hundreds.

-These capsules, also known as pods, are designed to dissolve in about 10 seconds in the washing machine, so it doesn't take long for the liquid to leak into little mouths.
-In the 18 months leading up to 2013, there were 85 calls made to Australian poison hotlines relating to accidents involving children and exposure to laundry capsules.
+These capsules, also known as pods, are designed to dissolve in about 10 seconds in the washing machine, so it doesn't take long for the liquid to leak into little mouths, where it can cause chemical burns, inflammation, vomiting and diarrhea.
+In the worst cases, ingestion of detergent can be fatal.

 While child-resistant closures have reduced the number of child poisonings over the years, the large number of reported incidents involving children and dishwasher detergent shows two things: that people aren't aware of the potential dangers, and that some closures are simply not good enough.

-Many products comply with legislative requirements for labelling, but we think the closing mechanism needs to be explained on the bottle (two clicks to secure) and the cautions should stand out more prominently (in red, or in a box) on highly alkaline products.
+Most products comply with current labelling laws, but we think the closing mechanism needs to be explained on the bottle (e.g. two clicks to secure) and the cautions should stand out more prominently (e.g. in red, or in a box) on highly alkaline products.

-So don't rely on supposedly child-resistant caps or packaging to keep your children safe: keep potential poisons well out of reach.
+So don't rely on supposedly child-resistant caps or packaging to keep your children safe.
+The best bet is to keep potential poisons well out of reach.

-- Always close the container properly - test that the cap is locked in place,
+- Always close the container properly – if it has a cap, test that the cap is locked in place.

-- Put detergent in the dishwasher just before the wash, and if there's any residue, clean it out afterwards – children have been known to scrape the leftover goop out of the dispenser and eat it, and
+- Put detergent in the dishwasher or washing machine just before the wash, and if there's any residue, clean it out afterwards – children have been known to scrape the leftover goop out of the dispenser and eat it.

 - Ask grandparents, nannies and others who look after your children to follow your detergent rules – at your home and theirs, if the kids are likely to visit.